 Specifically, across the course of the two-day 2019 symposium, findings from collaborative research on the interactions of human health, animal health, and the environment were explored alongside the research and policy actions that have been taken in the UK and India to address this challenge.
 In addition, the symposium helped to identify areas for continued or future research that will impact on policy and action.
-A video of the event can be found below or on the Academy's YouTube Channel.
+Video of the talks will be made available shortly on the Academy's YouTube Channel.

 The Academy is grateful to the steering committee members for their help in organising the meeting and developing the meeting agenda.

 - Professor David Heymann CBE FMedSci [Chair], Professor of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine

 - Professor Jeffery Errington FRS FMedSci, Director of the Centre for Bacterial Cell Biology, Newcastle University

 - Dr Abdul Ghafur, Coordinator, Chennai declaration on antimicrobial resistance